Skip to main content

 Relationships Between Records

-A relationship is a typed link defined by the Ontology.
-Examples include:
+A relationship is a typed link defined by the Ontology that connects a source record to a target record.
+Common examples include:

 • works_at